Marker-Inc-Korea/AutoRAG/docs/source/data_creation/ragas.md

 - multi_context
 - conditional

-You can set distribution of question types by making distribution list.
+You can set the distribution of question types by making a distribution list.
-You can access each question type from importing ragas evolution types.
+You can access each question type by importing RAGAS evolution types.

 ```python
 from ragas.testset.evolutions import simple, reasoning, multi_context, conditional